At a Glance

 Discount authorization.
 If your store runs a promotion on a vendor's product, the contract determines whether that discount comes from the vendor's share, the retailer's share, or is split between both.
 Many retailers negotiate vendor-funded discount budgets through credit recovery.

 Payment timing.
-Settlements run weekly.
-The contract confirms the day of the week for settlement cutoff and the expected delivery window for checks.
+Settlements run on the cadence you set per vendor — weekly by default, or biweekly/monthly.
+The contract confirms the cadence, the cutoff day, and the expected delivery window for checks.

 How Contracts Get Set Up

-During onboarding, you tell us your preferred split percentages and any special terms for specific vendors.
-We configure each partnership in ShelfSpace with the agreed category splits, aging tiers, and payment terms.
+During onboarding, you set your preferred split percentages and any special terms for specific vendors, and the platform applies them to every settlement — the agreed category splits, aging tiers, and payment terms.

 The vendor receives a portal invitation and can review their terms online.
 Both sides can propose changes through a negotiation log that tracks every revision.
 Once both parties accept, the terms lock in and settlements begin.